miracle352/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This redme is the continuation about C pointers, arrays and string
+This is a readme file about C pointers, arrays and string